nickrmorris/pwsh-profile/README.md

 ## 🤝 Contributing

-Feel free to submit pull requests for new helper functions, bug fixes, or documentation improvements!
+Feel free to submit pull requests for new functionality, bug fixes, or documentation improvements.

 ---